Ankitraghav000/Implementation-Journal/Implementation-Journal.md

 - Update the system package lists
 - Install Git
 - Verify the installation
-- Handle any potential errors

 ### 4. Set Up the Script File
-To begin, you'll need to create a new .sh script file.
+To begin, you will need to create a new .sh script file.
 You can use any text editor available in Linux such as nano, vim, or gedit.
 Here, we will use nano to create the file.

 Command:
 ```